 Sarahna Fernandes has been a Wedding Planner since 2009.
-She first started as a side-hustle to her corporate job, and then as a dual-career alongside helping her husband run a family-owned landscaping business.
-Systems and process for wedding pros has been her main focus once she became a mom in 2014.
+She first started as a side hustle to her corporate job and then as a dual career alongside helping her husband run a family-owned landscaping business.
+Systems and processes for wedding pros have been her primary focus since she became a mom in 2014.

-These days she commands 3 branches of her business- Simply Organized Weddings, Simply Organized Homes & Simply Organized Solutions, where she gets to use her love of systems, processes, and everything organizational to help her clients through the various stages of life.
+These days she commands 3 branches of her business- Simply Organized Weddings, Simply Organized Homes & Simply Organized Solutions.
+She gets to use her love of systems, processes, and everything organizational to help her clients through the various stages of life.

-In her spare time (yes it’s real) she is a wife, a mom to 2 kids, a dog, and 3 tortoises.
-She’s got a weakness is office supplies and chocolate eclairs.
+In her spare time (yes, it’s real) she is a wife, a mom to 2 kids, a dog, and 3 tortoises.
+She’s got a weakness in office supplies and chocolate eclairs.